Accessing your health records

 Health Provider Portal

-Queensland Eligible Health Practitioners (HPs) now have secure online access to patient healthcare information from Queensland’s public hospitals.
+Queensland Eligible Health Practitioners (HPs) can apply for secure online access to patient healthcare information from Queensland’s public hospitals.
 Eligible Health Practitioners can include General Practitioners (GPs), Specialists, Nurses, Midwives, Paramedics and Pharmacists.

 This access bridges the information gap between Queensland HPs and public hospitals to help ensure patients receive consistent, timely and better coordinated care.